bking5496/Netlify-Scanner/docs/data-contract.md

 # Stock Scanner Data Contract

-_Last updated: 2025-11-30_
+_Last updated: 2025-12-01_

 This document describes the persistent data model that backs the Stock Scanner PWA, including tables, helper functions, triggers, and access policies.
-Use it to understand how the web app, Supabase, and (legacy) Netlify/Neon deployments share and validate information.
+Use it to understand how the web app and Supabase share and validate information.

 ## High-Level Architecture

 - **Primary store:** Supabase Postgres.
 The app talks directly to Supabase when credentials are provided.
-- **Fallbacks:** A Netlify Function + Neon database (legacy) or localStorage (offline).
+- **Fallbacks:** localStorage (offline).
 When Supabase connectivity exists, the client keeps an active heartbeat to ensure device presence and session metadata stay in sync server-side.
 - **Auth:** Supabase JWTs may include an `app_role` claim.
 If absent, the backend looks up `app_roles` by `auth.uid()`; anonymous users default to `operator`.

 ## Tables